QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   2  0.959907  -3.373825
   FINISH

-Here ``ECP 78 5 0`` indicates that this ECP removes 78 core electrons, and have 5 channels (1 local and 4 nonlocal) and 0 spin-orbit channels.
-For spin-averaged calculations, we do not include the spin-orbit terms (we will add them later).
+Here ``ECP 78 5 0`` indicates that this ECP removes 78 core electrons, and has 5 channels (1 local and 4 nonlocal) and 0 spin-orbit channels.
+For spin-averaged calculations, we do not include the spin-orbit terms (we will add them in the next example).
 You provide the local channel first, then each subsequent channel in order of increasing angular momentum (i.e. local, s, p, d, f in this case).
-For each channel, we specify the number of radial gaussian and then the gaussian parameters (n, a, c) where the gaussian is of the form c*r\ :sup:`n-2`\ *exp(-a*r\ :sup:`2`\ ).
+For each channel, we specify the number of radial gaussian and then the gaussian parameters (n, a, c) where the radial gaussian is of the form c*r\ :sup:`n-2`\ *exp(-a*r\ :sup:`2`\ ).
 Lastly, after specifying all the basis sets and ECPs for the various atoms, we must conclude the file with ``FINISH``.

 For this example, I am using a Stuttgart ECP (can be found `here <http://www.tc.uni-koeln.de/PP/clickpse.en.html>`_) and the corresponding basis set (uncontracted).
 Note that for Stuttgart ECPs, the potentials are divergent.
 I have modified the local channel myself to *smooth* the potential which helps with the efficiency of the subsesquent QMC.
-I will not be covering how to smooth a potential without changing  its propertiess.
-If you need help with potential, reach out to the QMCPACK developers.
+I will not be covering how to smooth a potential without changing its properties.
+If you need help with obtaining pseudopotentials, please reach out to the QMCPACK developers.

 *.inp file
 ----------

-Here I will outline some of the critical parameters for the *.inp file to perform a complete open-shell confiuration interaction (COSCI).
+Here I will outline some of the critical parameters for the *.inp file to perform a complete open-shell configuration interaction (COSCI).
 To understand the different input options, it is best to read through the various tutorials on the DIRAC page.
 ::
   **DIRAC
   .WAVE FUNCTION